robbiet111/dissertation-project/Game Design Document.md

 ### Objectives
 In the game's climax, Rillo ascends to a crescendo of harmony, unlocking the complete symphony of the island.
 This peak marks a moment of unity, where the disruptive force is triumphed over, restoring the celestial realm to a state of balance.

+### Minigames

+#### Guitar Minigame
+Game Concept: Memory Strings

+In this guitar-themed memory game, players embark on a melodic journey where each key represents a different note.
+The challenge lies in remembering and reproducing the correct order of notes to progress through the game.

+Game Logic:

+The game environment consists of five blocks, each symbolizing different strings on a guitar.
+The player initiates the game by walking into the designated 'Start Zone' trigger.

+Play Melodic Sequence:

+A song comprising five unique notes is played.
+User Interaction:

+Players wait for their cue and, upon receiving it, are prompted to input notes.
+Each note corresponds to a specific block, and players input their choice by jumping on the corresponding block.
+Validation and Progress:

+The game waits for a sequence of five notes from the player.
+If the player successfully reproduces the correct sequence, the game concludes.
+Successful completion unlocks the blue guitar block, transforming it back into a trigger, ready to initiate the next round.
+Objective:
+Test your memory and musical prowess as you unlock the rhythm of the game.
+Can you recall and reproduce the notes in the correct order to master the melody?